 The IUS coil and periods

-Almost two fifths (36%) of females said their periods stopped once the Jaydess coil had been inserted and a higher 56% said the Mirena coil stopped theirs.
+Almost two fifths (37%) of women said their periods stopped with the Jaydess coil and a higher 57% said the Mirena coil stopped theirs.

-For Kyleena, 35% of females said their periods stopped completely or they had irregular periods.
+With the Kyleena, 35% of women said their periods stopped completely.

 The IUS coil and sex drive

 What about your sex drive people?
-Well luckily, the majority if respondents felts there was no change in their sex drive – aka hornyness – on both coils.
-For Jaydess, 57% said there was no change and 48% said the same for Mirena.
+Well luckily, the majority if respondents felts there was no change in their sex drive – aka hornyness – on all the coils.
+For Jaydess, 57% said there was no change and 47% said the same for Mirena.

-However, Two-fifths (38%) said they lost their sex drive when on the Kyleena and 29% said they felt a decrease in sex drive while on the Jaydess coil and a similar percentage (27%) said the same for the Mirena.
+However, whilst two-fifths (38%) of Kyleena users said there was no change in their sex drive, the same number (38%) said lost their sex drive.
+29% said they felt a decrease in sex drive whilst using the Jaydess coil and a similar percentage (27%) said the same for the Mirena.